codio/knowledge/source/instructors/admin/integration/lti-course-copy.rst

-Note: This video was created before a recent naming change from LTI Course Fork to LTI Course Copy
+..
+Note:: This video was created before a recent naming change from LTI Course Fork to LTI Course Copy

-**Please note the screenshots below are for implementation in Canvas but other LMS systems should be similar.
+..
+Note:: the screenshots below are for implementation in Canvas but other LMS systems should be similar.
 Refer to their documentation for more assistance**

 First enable :ref:`LTI Constant URLs <lti-constant>` for your course.